Welcome

 oof. this has been a long few weeks, and now I've got a cold. probably due to exhaustion...

-just started reading it, and love some of the poignant, yet simple, writings he throws together
+started reading it, and love some of the poignant, yet simple, writings he throws together unrelatedly with

 "The hardest part for the living is feeling dead